Credits

 Students will also have the opportunity to engage in a range of work-related learning opportunities and may opt for a placement period within the industry.
 This will help students build knowledge, understanding and operation of industrial processes and develop an ability to work independently and in a multidisciplinary team.

-Information associated with lectures and assignments is often communicated via a Virtual Learning Environment (VLE) called Canvas.
-A range of e-learning experiences are also embedded in the degree programme using interactive support materials and web-based learning activities.
+Information about teaching, learning, and assessment is often communicated via the Virtual Learning Environment (VLE) Canvas.
+A range of e-learning experiences and digital technologies are embedded in the degree programme.

 A formalised induction for all undergraduate students in the School of Pharmacy.
 This allows first year students to familiarise themselves with the campus and the degree programme.
 During a first-year module, there are a number of sessions on topics such as academic writing, referencing, plagiarism, communication skills, examination preparation and managing time effectively.

-Who acts as a first point of contact for students with academic or personal issues that they may require guidance and/or support with.
+Each student will be assigned a personal tutor for the duration of their studies.
+They act as a first point of contact for students with academic or personal issues that may require guidance and/or support.

 Details of assessments associated with this course are outlined below: